Alexey Neklyudov

 -

-He began his musical training in Reutov, near his hometown of Moscow.
-He studied at the Galina Vishnevskaya Opera Center and at the Moscow Gnessin Institute with Svetlana Nesterenko.
-Even during his studies, he won several international competitions.
-In 2012, he was awarded a scholarship from the Russian National Philharmonic, and in 2013 another from the Muslim Magomayev Foundation.
-In 2015, he participated in the Academy of the Festival in Aix-en-Provence.
+He began his musical training in Reutov near his hometown of Moscow.
+He studied at the Galina Vishnevskaya Opera Centre and at the Gnessin Institute in Moscow with Svetlana Nesterenko.
+Already during his studies he won several international competitions.
+In 2012 he received a scholarship from the Russian National Philharmonic, and in 2013 another from the Müslüm Magomayev Foundation.
+In 2015 he took part in the academy of the Festival d’Aix-en-Provence.

 Any changes or reductions must be approved by ARSIS Artist Management.
 Please do not use older material.